LudiscapeXApi/chamilo-lms/plugin/card_game/README.md

 picture in the left column of the "My courses" list.

 ## Migrating from a non-official version
-This plugin was initially designed by _Les Compagnons Bâtisseurs_.
+This plugin was initially designed by _Bâtisseurs Numériques_.
 If you had used it before its review and integration into Chamilo, you will need to execute the following changes in your database to update its structure.